GoktugGuvercin/Convolutional-Neural-Networks/Convolution vs Transformer/README.md

   problem; however, receptive fields of extracted feature maps are not still broadscale enough, which may affect the segmentation and detection of small regions adversely.
 Self attention modules [5, 6] combined with convolutional layers can highlight low-level details, help to concentrate on small-scale structures, and make non-local modeling easier.

 * Using transformer-based architectures as a backbone encoder starts to be strong alternative to their convolutional counterparts, because they are capable of learning long-range features and encoding global context of input image easier and more effective [7].
 The main methodology lying behind them is to convert images into a sequence of 1D patch embeddings and then process them by a series of transformer blocks composed of multi-head self attention layers and MLP modules.
 This approach helps to learn long-range and multi-scale representations in a better way.
 Depending on how the patches are created, transformer models can be applicable to both 2D and also 3D cases.

+* Vision transformers were introduced first time for 2D image recognition [7], but now they are extended and usable in other down-stream tasks like object detection [9], semantic segmentation [8] and self-supervised learning [10].

 ## References: